maxfierrog/maxfierrog.github.io/content/posts/20-04-24/index.md

 There are some questions that are so broadly-applicable in terms of the classes of games they can target that they achieve the special status of a **solution concept.** This is a term that refers to a characteristic can be observed in a useful set of game classes.

 A very human thing to ask about broad categories of games is who will win.
 As it turns out, there is no real answer to this question most of the time, because it can come across obstacles like chance, incomplete information, and lack of clarity around the word "win."
-An equally important yet more applicable question, however, is what strategy each player should take to achieve the best posible result for themselves.
+An equally important yet more applicable question, however, is what strategy each player should take to achieve the best possible result for themselves.

-In many cases, it is necessary to tack on additional neuances to this question to be able to answer it.
+In many cases, it is necessary to tack on additional nuances to this question to be able to answer it.
 One such refinement of the question (which revolutionized economics) asks which strategy each player should adopt so that no single player could change their own and benefit from it.
 A pairing of players to strategies is known as a **strategy profile**, and those that satisfy the above property are known as **Nash Equilibria**.

 The strategies and strategy profiles that allow players to act probabilistically are called **mixed**.
 Mixed strategies are tantamount to sampling [probability distributions](https://en.wikipedia.org/wiki/Probability_distribution) of **pure strategies**, which themselves specify deterministic actions.
 In 1950, John Nash defined the concept of a Nash Equilibrium (NE), additionally proving that there exists such a mixed strategy profile in all games [^nash-dissertation].